If the wiring in your home is old, we will rewire it so that it is safe and meets the Decent Homes Standard.

 How we rewire council homes

-The existing sockets, switches and fuse board will be removed, and we will fit a modern consumer unit (fuse board) and a hard-wired smoke alarm.
+The existing sockets, switches and fuse board will be removed, and we will fit a modern consumer unit (fuse board) hard-wired smoke and carbon monoxide alarms.

 Sockets

-The number of sockets we fit in each room is shown in this table.
+The minimum number of sockets we fit in each room is shown in this table.

 Cables

-Where possible new cables will be installed in the roof space, under the first floor and inside partitions.
+New cables will be installed in the roof space, under the floors and inside partition walls, but where this is not possible surface mounted trunking will be used.

 The rewiring process